 AI Literacy Training for New Zealand Organisations

-81% of New Zealanders want AI regulation.
+81% of New Zealanders want artificial intelligence regulation.
 Only 6% know what rules already exist.
-That 75-point awareness gap is not just a public issue -- it runs through your workforce, your leadership team, and your compliance function.
+That 75-point awareness gap is not just a public issue.
+It runs through your workforce, your leadership team, and your compliance function.
+Staff use generative AI daily without understanding how the Privacy Act 2020 applies to their prompts.
+Leaders approve AI deployments without grasping FMA or RBNZ expectations.
+Compliance teams lack the knowledge to assess whether an AI system meets the governance frameworks their organisation has committed to.

 The 75% awareness gap in practice: